-Albert Calmette, Bronchoalveolar lavage (BAL), Calmette Guerin, Delayed Type Hypersensitivity (DTH), Granuloma, Infectious Droplet Nuclei, Interferon-gamma (IFN-g), John Stanford, Lalita Ramakrishnan, Mantoux test, Original Antigenic Sin, The Lubeck disaster, Tumor Necrosis Factor-alpha (TNF-a)
+Albert Calmette, Bronchoalveolar lavage (BAL), Calmette Guerin, Delayed Type Hypersensitivity (DTH), Granuloma, Infectious Droplet Nuclei, Interferon-gamma (IFN-g), John Stanford, Lalita Ramakrishnan, Mantoux test, Original Antigenic Sin, Robert Koch, The Lubeck disaster, Tumor Necrosis Factor-alpha (TNF-a)

 The difficulty is not so much with tuberculosis (TB), the disease, as with obfuscating dogma that has prevented Mucosal Immunity taking center stage in TB research and vaccine development.
 Further, over the past century, even as biomedical research and development expanded exponentially, TB‘s domain shrank to primarily encompass the poor who also tend to be the dispossessed and malnourished.
 Careerist Science and then amply filled the ensuing lacuna in scientific prestige attendant to TB.

 1. Post-1970s scientific fashion has emphasized reliance on poorly predictive animal models, such as the mouse, which do not recapitulate human TB disease (1).

 2. We use unsuitable vaccine routes of administration such as intradermal, which do not recapitulate natural TB infection which is airborne.
 Are we using the currently available vaccine(Bacille Calmette Guerin) appropriately? ‘s history is an important guide for novel TB vaccine development.
 Different countries administer different sub-strains, and even use different routes, potentially resulting in different immunogenicity and efficacy.
 An examination of suggests that if we misread its history and abandon it wholesale, we might be throwing the baby out with the bath water.